-The Certified EIR describes the topography of the Proposed Project Site as nearly flat and gently sloping down to the west to southwest, with elevations ranging from 450 feet above mean sea level (msl) to 200 feet above msl.
-Planning Area 30 is at the southeast margin of the Tustin plain, with elevations ranging from about 260 to 300 feet above msl.
-Planning Area 51 includes some slopes of the Santa Ana foothills, which reach elevations of about 750 feet above msl.
-Alluvial soils of six major soil associations consisting predominantly of varying sands, silts, and clayey silty sands are present within PA 51.
-Soils underlying PA 30 contain clayey loam alluvial material, terrace deposits, and old and unconsolidated recent alluvium of the Myford and Sorrento series.
+The 2011 Certified EIR describes the topography of the Proposed Project Site as nearly flat and gently sloping down to the west to southwest, with elevations ranging from 450 feet above mean sea level (msl) to 200 feet above msl.
+Existing PA 30 is located at the southeast margin of the Tustin plain, with elevations ranging from about 260 to 300 feet above msl.
+Existing PA 51 includes some slopes of the Santa Ana foothills, which reach elevations of about 750 feet above msl.
+Alluvial soils of six major soil associations consisting predominantly of varying sands, silts, and clayey silty sands are present within Existing PA 51.
+Soils underlying Existing PA 30 contain clayey loam alluvial material, terrace deposits, and old and unconsolidated recent alluvium of the Myford and Sorrento series.

-The Certified EIR identified the primary potential seismic hazard in the area of the Approved Project as ground motion.
+The 2011 Certified EIR identified the primary potential seismic hazard in the area of the 2011 Approved Project as ground motion.
 Seismic Response Area ("SRA") designations are used by the City to assess the geologic and seismic risk associated with potential development.
-All of PA 30 and a majority of PA 51 are within SRA-2 (denser soils/deeper groundwater) and are considered suitable for development.
-The planned development area of PA 51 situated north of Irvine Boulevard is designated SRA-3 (alluvium/shallow bedrock) and also susceptible to ground motion.
+All of Existing PA 30 and a majority of Existing PA 51 are within SRA-2 (denser soils/deeper groundwater) and are considered suitable for development.
+The planned development area of Existing PA 51 situated north of Irvine Boulevard is designated SRA-3 (alluvium/shallow bedrock) and also susceptible to ground motion.

-No known active faults crossing or projecting into the Approved Project site were identified in the Certified EIR; however, the Approved Project site is within the seismically active southern California region and there are two active faults-Whittier-Elsinore Fault and Newport-Inglewood Fault-within 14 miles of the site.
+No known active faults crossing or projecting into the Proposed Project Site were identified in the 2011 Certified EIR; however, the Proposed Project Site is located within the seismically active Southern California region and there are two active faults-Whittier-Elsinore Fault and Newport-Inglewood Fault-located within 14 miles of the site.